misaflo/apti/README.md

 Put apti in /usr/local/, and create a link to main.rb: `ln -s /usr/local/apti/main.rb /usr/local/bin/apti`

+Or with rubygems `gem build apti.gemspec` and then `gem install apti-0.5.1.gem`.

 # Configuration

 Configuration file is in ~/.config/apti (by default).